Chair Yoga Poses

 • A strong seat that is neither overly inclined nor too padded offers superior support and foundation.

-• Legs should be parallel to the floor, feet flat on the ground, and knees at a 90-degree angle.
+• Knees should be at a 90-degree angle, thighs parallel to the floor, and feet flat on the ground.

 • It is lightweight and portable, yet it needs to be able to handle a variety of body weights and motions.